storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 When raising a dispute or making a counter dispute, both parties can submit dispute evidence.
 Dispute evidence refers to a text document that oracle participants will use & read from to make a judgement on the dispute.

+### Burden of Proof

+In all disputes related with the UMA arbitration policy, the burden of proof lies with the party creating the dispute.
+This means that the disputer must provide clear, compelling, and verifiable evidence to prove the dispute beyond reasonable doubt.
+Disputes that do not meet this high bar can be counter-disputed with the initial disputing party losing their bond.

 ### Document Characteristics

 Every document should have the following characteristics: